-Itraconazole has been associated with rare cases of serious henatotoxicity, including liver failure and death.
+Itraconazole has been associated with rare cases of serious hepatotoxicity, including liver failure and death.
 Some of these cases had neither pre-existing liver disease nor a serious underlying medical condition, and some of these cases developed within the first week of treatment.
 If clinical signs or symptoms develop that are consistent with liver disease, treatment should be discontinued and liver function testing performed.
 Continued itraconazole use or reinstitution of treatment with itraconazole is strongly discouraged unless there is a serious or life-threatening situation where the expected benefit exceeds the risk.
-(See PRECAUTIONS: Information for Patients and ADVERSE ening cardiac dysrhythmias and/or sudden death have occurred in patients using drugs such as cisapride, pimozide, methadone, or quinidine concomitantly with itraconazole and/or other CYP3A4 inhibitors.
-Concomitantly administration of these drugs with itraconazole is contraindicated.
-(See BOXED WARNING, CONTRAINDICATIONS, and PRECAUTIONS: Drug Interactions.)
+(See PRECAUTIONS: Information for Patients and ADVERSE REACTIONS.)

-Cardiac Dysrhythmias
+Cardiac Dysrhythmias: